Anti-abuse activists pan US Catholic bishops' new proposals

 In August, a grand jury report in Pennsylvania detailed decades of abuse and cover-up in six dioceses — alleging that more than 1,000 children had been abused over the years by about 300 priests.

+Pennsylvania Attorney General Josh Shapiro expressed regret that the bishops did not endorse the grand jury's recommendations for reform, including eliminating the statute of limitations for child sex abuse.

+"That is the true test to determine whether the Church has changed, and thus far, no bishop has answered the call," Shapiro said.
+"The time for words has passed."

-The bishops' statement endorsed "a full investigation" into the McCarrick case, "including his alleged assaults on minors, priests, and seminarians, as well any responses made to those allegations."
+The bishops did endorse "a full investigation" into the McCarrick case, "including his alleged assaults on minors, priests, and seminarians, as well any responses made to those allegations."

 "Such an investigation should rely upon lay experts in relevant fields, such as law enforcement and social services," said the statement, issued by the administrative committee of the U.S. Conference of Catholic Bishops.
 It made no mention of the bishops' earlier request for a Vatican role in investigating McCarrick.